-- 1. A method for creating ultra-fine particles of a material using high-pressure liquid jet, comprising: - (a) placing a material in a first chamber; - (b) subjecting the material in the first chamber to a high-pressure liquid jet, whereby at least a portion of the material is divided into particles; - (c) transferring the particles of the material to a second chamber in a continuous high-pressure slurry jet; - (d) subjecting the particles of the material to cavitation in the second chamber, whereby at least a portion of the particles are further divided into relatively smaller particles: - (e) transferring the relatively smaller particles to a third chamber in a continuous high-pressure slurry jet; and - (f) causing the relatively smaller particles to collide with a collider in said third chamber, whereby at least a portion of said relatively smaller particles are divided into ultra-fine particles of the material. - 2.
-The method of claim 1, wherein said placing step includes providing a plurality of particles of the material wherein said particles have a feed size of less than 0.5 inches in diameter. - 3.
-The method of claim 1, wherein said placing step includes providing a plurality of particles of the material, wherein said particles have a feed size within a range of 600-1,200 microns in diameter. - 4.
-The method of claim 1, wherein said causing step includes creating ultra-fine particles of the material having a product size of less than 15 microns. - 5.
-The method of claim 1, wherein said causing step includes creating ultra-fine particles of the material having a product size of less than 5 microns. - 6.
-The method of claim 1, wherein said step (b) includes generating the high-pressure liquid jet using a high-pressure liquid jet nozzle having a diameter within a range of 0.005-1.0 inches. - 7.
-The method of claim 6, wherein said step (b) further includes delivering said high-pressure liquid jet at a pressure within a range of 5,000-100,000 psi. - 8.
-The method of claim 1, wherein said step (b) includes generating the high-pressure liquid jet using a high-pressure age systems; molds and dies for casting; water trays for 45 liquid jet nozzle having a diameter within a range of 0.005-0.060 inches. - 9.
-The method of claim 1, wherein said causing step includes causing the relatively smaller particles to collide with a flow restrictor. - 10.
-The method of claim 1, wherein said causing step includes causing the relatively smaller particles to collide with a flat front surface of the collider. - 11.
-The method of claim 1, wherein said causing step includes causing the relatively smaller particles to collide with a concave front surface of the collider. - 12.
-The method of claim 1, wherein said causing step includes causing the relatively smaller particles to collide with an ultrasonically vibrating tip of the collider. - 13.
-The method of claim 1, wherein said step (c) includes providing a primary slurry nozzle to transfer the particles of the material to the second chamber. - 14.
-The method of claim 13, wherein said step (d) includes attacking the particles exiting said primary slurry nozzle using a cavitation nozzle. - 15.
-The method of claim 1, wherein said step (e) includes providing a secondary slurry nozzle to transfer the relatively smaller particles of the material to the third chamber.
+1. A method for creating ultra-fine particles of a material using high-pressure fluid, comprising:

+- (a) placing a material in a first chamber; - (b) subjecting the material in the first chamber to a ${45}$ high-pressure fluid jet generated by at least one high pressure fluid jet nozzle, whereby at least a portion of the material is divided into particles; - (c) transferring the particles of the material to a second chamber; 50 - (d) subjecting the particles of the material to cavitation in the second chamber, whereby at least a portion of the particles are further divided into relatively smaller particles; - (e) transferring the relatively smaller particles to a third 55 chamber; and - (f) causing the relatively smaller particles to collide with a collider in said third chamber, whereby at least a portion of said relatively smaller particles are divided into ultra-fine particles of the material, wherein said fluid is selected from the group consisting of: water; oil; cryogenic liquids including cryogenic carbon dioxide; liquified gases including liquid carbon dioxide and liquid nitrogen; alcohol; silicone-based fluids including perfluoro carbon fluids; supercritical fluids including carbon dioxide in supercritical state; or organic solvents.

+$\mathbf{20}$

+2. The method of claim 1, wherein said ultra-fine particles of the material have a product size less than 15 microns.

+3. The method of claim 1, wherein said ultra-fine particles of the material have a product size less than 5 microns.

+4. The method of claim 1, wherein said fluid jet is delivered at a pressure within a range of 5,000-150,000 psi.

+5. The method of claim 1, wherein a primary slurry nozzle is used in said step (c) to transfer the particles of the mineral to the second chamber.

+6. The method of claim 1, wherein a cavitation nozzle is used in said step (d) to attack the particles exiting said primary slurry nozzle.

+7. The method of claim 1, wherein a secondary slurry nozzle is used in said step (e) to transfer the relatively smaller particles of the mineral to the third chamber.

-- 16. The method of claim 15, wherein said step (e) further includes directing the relatively smaller particles of the material at the collider in the third chamber. - 17.
-The method of claim 1, wherein said placing step includes providing a material selected from the group consisting of: solid phase organic and inorganic materials. - 18.
-The method of claim 1, wherein said placing step includes providing a mineral selected from the group consisting of: anthracite, silica carbides, silica compounds, garnet, alumina, coke, coke by-products, magnetite, zinc, 10 copper, brass, nickel, mica, vermiculite, silicon dioxide, and carbon black. - 19.
-A method for creating ultra-fine particles of a material using a high-pressure liquid jet, comprising: - (a) placing a first material in a first chamber;
+8. The method of claim 7, wherein the secondary slurry nozzle directs the output of the relatively smaller particles of the mineral at the collider in the third chamber.

+9. The method of claim 1, wherein the material is selected from the group consisting of: solid phase organic and inorganic materials.

+10. The method of claim 1, wherein the material is a mineral selected from the group consisting of: anthracite, silica carbides, silica compounds, garnet, alumina, coke, coke by-products, magnetite, zinc, copper, brass, nickel, mica, vermiculite, silicon dioxide, carbon black, zirconia, silica, barium titanate, wollastonite, and titania.

+11. A method for creating ultra-fine particles of material using a high-pressure fluid jet, comprising: